finanalyst/collection/README.md

 	*  If there are multiple files in the directory, they will all be evaluated in alphanumeric order.
 Note that existing keys will be over-written if they exist in later templates.
 This is **not** the same behaviour as for Configuration files.

 # Configuration
-There are two levels of configuration.
-The top-level resides in `config.raku` in the root directory of the Collection.
+There are three levels of configuration:

+*  The top-level configuration resides in `config.raku` in the root directory of the Collection.
 The `collect` sub will fail without this file.

+*  The Mode configuration typically resides in the `configs` directory, in several files (the names are not important).

+*  Each plugin has its own config, in the `config.raku` file of its directory.

 ## Top level configuration
 In the descriptions below, simple illustrative names are given to files with configuration, templates, callables.
 These files are generally **Raku** programs, which are compiled and run.
 They will almost certainly contain errors during development and the **Rakudo** compiler will provide information based on the filename.
 So it is good practice to name the files that make them easier to locate, such as prefixing them with the plugin name.